 The purpose of Presentation of the Blessed Virgin Mary School is to provide a Catholic community that fosters the religious and academic development of the individual student in a safe and welcoming learning environment.

 Presentation of the Blessed Virgin Mary School creates a supportive Catholic community committed to the Gospel message that calls us to faith, service, and worship.
 An environment of respect, peace and justice fosters an appreciation of God’s gift of life in all people.
 Each student is empowered to develop their own potential, which will lead to excellence in academics, athletic activities and the fine arts.

-Why you should attend our Preschool?
+Why you should attend our Presentation of Mary Discovery Center?